callumacrae/macr.ae/articles/covid-tracker-in-vue.md

   dates: ['1/22/20', '2/11/20', '3/27/20'],
   countryData: {
     China: [548, 44386, 81897],
+    'United Kingdom': [0, 8, 14745],
     'United States': [1, 11, 101657]
   }
 };

 new Vue({
-  data: () => ({
+  data: {
     day: 2
-  })
+  }
 });
 ```

-This is a tiny subset of the data: three days worth of data in two countries.
+This is a tiny subset of the data: three days worth of data in three countries.
 As the final dataset isn't _that_ big—it's not like we have to wait two hours for the visualisation to render—it doesn't have to be perfect and we don't have to test all cases before giving it all the data.
 We just have to make sure that _something_ is displayed.

 Note that we're storing the data in an object outside of the Vue instance.
 This means that anything we add consuming that data won't be reactive, but that's okay—that object declaration is eventually going to turn into an `import` statement to get the JSON file anyway.